ctrlaltdev/GHR/README.md

 You are handling dozen of repositories and you realize rapidly that going over all the repos to create those releases is dull and slow?
 Yeah, same here.

+## Install

+You can run the `install.sh` to install the dependency of the project and create a symlink in your `~/.local/bin` folder.
+If `~/.local/bin` is not in your path, you can add it by adding `export PATH=$PATH:$HOME/.local/bin` to your shell config file.

 ## Set Up

 First thing, create a [personal token from GitHub](https://github.com/settings/tokens/new) and check the `repo` scope.